-CHEM 787 Nanoscience and Nanotechnology (3 hours) Prequisites: Physical Chemistry (CHEM 342) and Organic Chemistry (CHEM 242). comprehensive course provides an introduction to the rapidly developing field of Nanoscience and Nanotechnology with special emphasis on general and chemistry, environmental material biotechnology, and modeling.
-The topics include properties of individual nanoparticles, nanostructures, carbon nanotubes, quantum wells, wires, and dots; the tools and methods for measuring these properties; methods for growing and synthesizing nanomaterials; applications in biological materials and the fabrication of nanomachines and devices.
+CHEM 787 Nanoscience and Nanotechnology (3 Hours) Prerequisites: Physical Chemistry (CHEM 342) and Organic Chemistry (CHEM 242). А comprehensive course provides an introduction to the rapidly developing field of Nanoscience and Nanotechnology with special emphasis on general and environmental material chemistry, science, biotechnology, and modeling.
+The topics include properties of individual nanoparticles, bulk nanostructures, carbon nanotubes, quantum wells, wires, and dots; the tools and methods for measuring these properties; methods for growing and synthesizing nanomaterials; applications in biological materials and the fabrication of nanomachines and devices.